Justin-Insight/client-training/src/pages/my-mind-team.md

 3. Within the data editor, enter your post title, URL if a custom URL is preferred, SEO data like page title, meta description and featured image, date, author and category.
 4. **Note:** Your SEO featured image, is used two ways for blog posts.
 The featured image is used in metadata for social media and search engines, but also as the featured image of the blog post itself.
 This get's displayed at the top of every post.
 5. Add post content within the content editor and use the formatting options of the WYSIWYG editor to style your post as you need.
+6. To add an image to the body of your post click the Snippet button, then select responsive image.
+Upload or select your new image and add alternative text to describe your image.
-6. When ready to publish, ensure that your post is switched out of a draft state and click Save.
+7. When ready to publish, ensure that your post is switched out of a draft state and click Save.

 ## Editing Existing Blog Posts